 The recovery plan developed for the smalltooth sawfish, which represents NMFS's best judgment about the objectives and actions necessary for the species' recovery, identified a need to increase the number of juvenile smalltooth sawfish developing into adulthood by protecting or restoring nursery habitat (NMFS 2009).
 NMFS determined that without sufficient habitat, the population was unlikely to increase to a level associated with low extinction risk and de-listing.
-Therefore, within the 2 critical habitat units NMFS identified 2 habitat features essential for the conservation of this species: (1) red mangroves, and (2) shallow, euryhaline habitats characterized by water depths between MHW and 3 ft (0.9 meters [m]) measured at mean lower low water (MLLW) (Final Rule, 74 FR 45353).
-These essential features of critical habitat.
+Therefore, within the 2 critical habitat units NMFS identified 2 habitat features essential for the conservation of this species: (1) red mangroves, and (2) shallow, euryhaline habitats characterized by water depths between MHW and 3 ft (0.9 meters [m]) measured at MLLW (Final Rule, 74 FR 45353).
+These essential features of critical habitat provide juveniles refuge from predation and forage opportunities within their nursery habitat.
 One or both of these essential features must be present in an action area for it to function as critical habitat for smalltooth sawfish.